 As this process moves forward in both the Senate and the House, we will let you know when it is time to take action and ask your Senators and Representatives to support Safe Routes to School and bicycling and walking funding.
 By standing together, we will ensure continued support for Safe Routes to School and bicycle and pedestrian projects, which create jobs, increase physical activity, improve safety, and benefit the environment.

-The Safe Routes to School National Partnership creates and uses the “State of the States” quarterly report to track each state’s implementation of federal Safe Routes to School funds.
+The Safe Routes Partnership creates and uses the “State of the States” quarterly report to track each state’s implementation of federal Safe Routes to School funds.
 We look at how much funding states have announced for local communities and statewide spending, plus how much has been obligated—which measures funding the state has actually spent or has contracted to spend.
 The newly available 2011 quarter 3 and 2011 quarter 4 reports show the progress states have made over the past six months.
 As of the close of fiscal year 2011, of the $978 million made available to states:

 - States have announced $727.6 million in awards to local communities and for statewide spending—74 percent of available funds.

 - Over the past six months, states have announced $151 million in funding for local communities and statewide spending—a very impressive number.

 - 11 states have allocated more than 90 percent of their available funding.

 - Obligation figures also increased steadily, with states obligating nearly $80 million over the past six months.